corei4/Thesis-Project/README.md

 ```
 ### Break down into end to end tests

-Used database test/chai test for MySQL
+Used database test, Chai and Mocha test for MySQL

 ```
 Testing if user can log in